grpc/grpc-haskell/README.md

 # gRPC for Haskell

 This is an experimental library for using gRPC from Haskell.

-It's not yet intended for production use.
-It supports client side RPCs, for both streaming and non-streaming gRPC APIs.
+It's not ready for production use.

+The haskell library wraps the [C library](https://github.com/grpc/grpc).
+Only the client side of RPCs are supported.
+`grpc-haskell` does not generate the RPC stubs, nor does it handle proto serialization/deserialization.

+Client side features;
+ - [x] Low level API for client calls, streaming and unary.
+ - [ ] Higher level client API.
+ - [ ] Generate RPC stubs from proto files.

 ## License